 The sorted container types are implemented based on a single observation: bisect.insort is fast, really fast.
 They have great characteristics for memory management and random access.
 The second is that bisect.insort is fast.
 This is somewhat counter-intuitive since most schools teach that shifting elements in an array is slow.
 But modern processors do this really well.
 A lot of time has been spent optimizing memcopy/memmove-like operations both in hardware and software.

 But using only one list and bisect.insort would produce sluggish behavior for lengths exceeding one thousand.
 So the implementation of SortedList uses a list of lists to store values.
 In this way, inserting or deleting is most often performed on a short list.
 Only rarely does a new list need to be added or deleted.

 SortedList maintains three internal variables: _lists, _maxes, and _index.
 The first is simply the list of lists.
 Each element is a list containing items.
 The second contains the maximum value in each of the lists.
 This is used for fast binary-search.
 The last contains a cumulative sum of the lengths of the lists.
 With that we can index efficiently.

 Lists are kept balanced using the _load factor.
 If an internal list’s length exceeds double the load then it is split in two.
 Likewise at half the load it is combined with its neighbor.
 By default this factor is 1000 which seems to work well for lengths up to about ten million.
-Lengths above that are recommended a load factor that is the cube root of the average length.
+Lengths above that are recommended a load factor that is the square or cube root of the average length.
 So for a list of a billion elements, a load factor of one thousand should be efficient.
 Experimentation is also recommended.
 A load factor performance comparison is also provided.

 Finding an element is a two step process.
 First the _maxes list is bisected which yields the index of a short sorted list.
 Then that list is bisected for the index of the element.